-Safraz has represented some of the world's largest technology and life sciences companies in patent and trade secret litigations involving an extensive range of technologies, including such technologies as internet services and systems, computer software, medical diagnostic devices, surgical devices, medical implants, computer network protocols, authentication systems, GPS navigation systems, cellular telecommunications protocols, AI-powered voice recognition systems, digital data compression, semiconductor manufacturing, lasers, fiber optics, engine systems, and general mechanical systems.
+Safraz has represented some of the world's largest life sciences and technology companies in patent and trade secret litigations involving an extensive range of technologies, including technologies such as:

 Safraz devotes a significant amount of his time to representing low-income clients in need of legal representation on a pro bono basis.
 He has worked on several major pro bono litigations, alongside lawyers at the Volunteer Lawyers for the Arts, the Greater Boston Legal Services, and on civil rights matters for the American Civil Liberties Union.

 Active in Boston's legal community, Safraz serves on the Board of Directors of the Alan D. Lourie Boston Intellectual Property American Inn of Court, and previously served on the Board of Directors of the South Asian Bar Association of Greater Boston.
 Safraz is also active in Boston's entrepreneurship and service community, serving on the Board of Directors of Seeding Labs, a non-profit corporation that provides surplus laboratory equipment to scientists in developing countries.

 - M.S., Physics, University of Maryland